-After the factor analysis, the sample was divided into segments using cluster analysis (for details see Table 2).
+After the factor analysis, we divided the sample into segments using cluster analysis (for details see Table 3).
 When determining the number of segments, one important aspect was for them to be inwardly homogeneous - accordingly, several smaller but more unified groups should be created instead of some large "cover" segments.
-Also, the goal was to create a manageable number of markedly different clusters.
+Also, we were trying to create a manageable number of markedly different clusters.
 According to the significance test, the differences between these clusters were significant.